Caiaphas ossuary: Background

 According to The New York Times and a number of biblical scholars, if authentic and attributable to high priest Caiaphas, the ossuary is an important confirmation of the New Testament account, and facilitates understanding of the historical Jesus.
 More generally, the contents of the burial cave increase knowledge of ossuary inscriptions and burial customs of the Second Temple period.

 In June 2011, archaeologists from Bar-Ilan and Tel Aviv Universities announced the recovery of a stolen ossuary, plundered from a tomb in the Valley of Elah.
 The Israel Antiquities Authority declared it authentic, and expressed regret that it couldn't be studied in situ.
 It is inscribed with the text: "Miriam, daughter of Yeshua, son of Caiaphas, Priest of Ma’aziah from Beth ‘Imri".
 Based on it, Caiaphas can be assigned to the priestly course of Ma’aziah, instituted by king David.

 Authenticity

 Since the original discovery, the identification with Caiaphas has been challenged by some scholars on various grounds, including the spelling of the inscription, the lack of any mention of Caiaphas's status as High Priest, the plainness of the tomb (although the ossuary itself is as ornate as might be expected from someone of his rank and family), and other reasons.

-The Ossuary of Caiaphas has since been confirmed by Israeli scholars to be authentic.